trussworks/Engineering-Playbook/docs/appeng/adrs/0006-default-to-mise-for-project-tool-version-management.md

 This is a default, not a mandate.
 It does not apply when:

-- A client mandates its own tooling with no alternatives.
+- A client mandates their own tooling with no alternatives.
 We work with what they have.
 - The engagement does not touch dev setup.
 Do not introduce tooling we will not help demonstrate.
 - The project needs hermetic, fully reproducible environments.
 That is [Nix](#nix) territory (see [nix README](../../developing/nix/README.md)).